japajoe/gfx/README.md

 # gfx
 A game development framework that aims to be cross-platform.
 The objective isn't necessarily to be very efficient but rather to be easy to use.
-All dependencies are included:
+All dependencies are included and by default are statically linked:

 - [Assimp](https://github.com/assimp/assimp)
 - [FreeType](https://github.com/freetype/freetype)